Importing Plant Images Into a Plan

 If you choose to use a custom transparency color, for example, a tree image that has mostly a blue sky background, then you will want to use the Tolerance slider to apply the level of tolerance that you want applied to colors that are almost the same.
-For this example, we changed our Tolerance to 25%.

 - Select the Plant Information panel to enter information about the plant such as its common and scientific names, flower and leaf colors, bloom time, etc.

 Setting this information can be helpful if you are importing a variety of custom plant images that you would like to be able to search for using the Plant Chooser .